Python-SIP/sip/doc/directives.rst

 specification are processed or ignored.

 Versions are mutually exclusive - only one version can be enabled at a time.
-The SIP :option:`-t <sip -t>` command line option is used to enable a version.
+The SIP :option:`-t <sip5 -t>` command line option is used to enable a version.
 If a timeline does not have a version explicitly enabled then the latest version will be enabled automatically.

-The :option:`-B <sip -B>` command line option may be used to define a *backstop* for a timeline.
+The :option:`-B <sip5 -B>` command line option may be used to define a *backstop* for a timeline.
 Instead of automatically enabling the latest version, the version immediately preceeding the backstop is enabled instead.